colin-jack/resourced/README.md

         "url": "/address/5"
       }
     }
+Note the link to the associated address in the response.
 You can also send a PUT request to the resource, for example:

-The response will be:
+Since the PUT method on the resource just returns the request body there isn't much to see in the response:

+Worth noting is that request body was passed in as an argument to the handler method and the response does not have the cache-contro header set (only GET requests are ached currently).

 #### CoffeeScript
 The following shows the address resource linked to by the person resource shown above: